real-slim-chadi/data-structures-and-algorithmic-thinking-with-python/Notes/chapter01/README.md

 - Reflexivity
 - Symmetry
 - Transpose symmetry (between o and omega)

-next: 1.21 Master's thueorem divide and conquer
+## Master's Theorem for diividve and conqnuer
+[Abdul Bari](https://www.youtube.com/watch?v=OynWkEj0S-s) has a great video abouot this.